rjDevOnRun/AspNetBootStrapFix/README.md

 		</div>
 	</div>

-- Make changes to the '@Html.ActionLink' as per your requirmentsBootStrap 4.0+ Nav-Bar HTML:
+- Make changes to the '@Html.ActionLink' as per your project requirments.

+- Enjoy!